ianlamb/resume/README.md

 ## SUMMARY

 Full-stack developer with a focus on building elegant, usable web interfaces.
 10+ years of experience.
-Capable of effectively leading small teams.
+Effective leader of small teams.

 ## WORK EXPERIENCE